Skip to main content

 Relational

-Memories are explicitly linked to Decisions.
-When a developer encounters an enforced rule, they can instantly read the linked memory to understand its origin.
+Memories are explicitly linked to decisions.
+When a warning references an accepted decision, the linked memory explains why it exists.

 Semantic Search Ready